Contact Us 1-800-596-4880

 • Application: The overall coverage of all your application.

-• Resource: The coverage level of each individual Mule configuration file.
+• Resource: The coverage level of each Mule configuration file.

 • Flow: The coverage of event processors in each flow.